 The Doctoral Experiential Component (DEC) consists of a capstone experience and a capstone project.
 Successful completion of all academic and fieldwork requirements make the student eligible for candidacy/enrollment in the DEC.
 Successful completion of both parts of the DEC is required for degree completion and eligibility to sit for the national certification exam administered by the National Board for Occupational Therapy Certification (NBCOT).

 The Doctor of Occupational Therapy degree requires six months internship completed in three-month rotations at two fieldwork sites.
 Fieldwork sites are independent agencies and maintain their own requirements.
 Fieldwork agencies may request proof of immunization, background checks, drug screens, health insurance, malpractice insurance, CPR training, and fingerprinting.
 When this is required by an agency, all students assigned to that agency must meet any requirements at their own expense.
-Failure to meet the requirements may result in delay or failure to complete the M.O.T. program.
+Failure to meet the requirements may result in delay or failure to complete the O.T.D. program.

 - Any student failing to complete an assigned fieldwork experience with a passing grade may repeat fieldwork one time only.
 Permission to repeat the course must be obtained from the Director of the School of Occupational Therapy.
 Failure to successfully complete a repeat fieldwork assignment will result in dismissal from the O.T.D. program.